hedrergudene/nerfit/README.md

 ### Contrastive stage

 An insightful idea taken from [nuNER](https://arxiv.org/abs/2402.15343) paper was to leverage weak supervision to tokens.
-There are some enhancements, however, that were adressed here:
+There are some enhancements, however, that were addressed here:

 * Original implementation used the same backbone for both token encoder and sentence-level representation.
 As BERT-like models do not excel in the latter, we use `SentenceTransformers` models instead; to make latent dimension between both models match, we include a final linear layer at the end of the token encoder, that is later dropped.
 * That also give us higher flexibility to our data, in terms of lexical requirements, languages, etc.